Do you have health insurance for Canada?

-Similar to the banking, finance and accounting sectors, the three main marketing hubs in Canada are centered in the country’s three biggest cities: Vancouver, Toronto and Montreal.
-These three cities are home to some of the most prestigious marketing agencies and companies in the entire country, and offer a range of marketing roles for the right candidate.
+The three main markets for marketing jobs in Canada are in the country’s three biggest cities: Vancouver, Toronto, and Montreal.
+These three cities are home to some of the largest marketing agencies and companies in the entire country, and offer a range of marketing roles for the right candidate.
 So, whether you’re looking for an opportunity as a marketing manager, social media expert or search engine optimization (SEO) specialist, there will almost certainly be a range of positions that meet your skill-set in Canada.

 That’s the good news for marketing professionals or recent graduates in Canada.
 The bad news is that the field is littered with competitive candidates so if you want to stand out from the crowd then you will need to be as prepared as possible.
 So, how can newcomers access these lucrative marketing jobs in Canada?

 Create a cover letter that shines

 Does your marketing resume read something like this?